-Table 7: Decision Making Authorities According to Grades on Provincial Level
+Table 7: Decision-Making Authorities According to Grades on Provincial Level

 Quaid-e-Azam

 As already mentioned earlier in the previous sections, there are two ways for employees to attend a training.
 The first way is to attend the training privately, which does not require any other organizational processes.
 The second way is that the company can fund the training.
 In order to achieve this, the training description of the needs for the employee needs to be handed to the respective senior.
 The seniors will pursue the application to his senior.
 The final verdict on whether the training is attended or not is in the hand of the Chief Operating Officer of Quaid-e-Azam Sajjad Ahmad Sajid.
 Usually in this case, the seniors are interested in trying to attend the training as well.
 The requirement that a training needs to claim is to be generating or helping the production to increase.
 Furthermore, it should also fit into the strategy of Quaid-e-Azam.